Table of Contents[Hide][Show]

-In a number of Sally’s recipes however, she writes something very similar to, “Grill under broiler or on barbecue for 5 to 10 minutes per side, depending on thickness of fish.
+In a number of Sally’s recipes however, she writes something very similar to, “Grill under the broiler or on the barbecue for 5 to 10 minutes per side, depending on the thickness of fish.
 Be careful not to let the fish burn.”
 So, she does not shy away from barbecue completely.

 The Importance of Eating Fermented Foods With Barbecue

 P. 335: Sally recommends kimchi with Korean beef and writes,